 How much of what?
 Well, as we break an atom down into its subatomic particles, we come to a point of breaking when that matter hardly has any mass at all, and seems to be flickering in and out of existence in form of energy waves filling up a field of infinite potentiality.

 Then, as the astonishing results of some experimentation revealed, those energy waves are collapsing into a material manifestation while behaving in a fashion---listen to this---depending on who is the observer, and what that observer is expecting to happen.
 Two different observers will make those "how-much?"-particles do two different things.

-For our purposes of talking about the Law of Attraction, we can stay at the entrance of that rabbit whole, scratch our curious foreheads together with all those other confused folks already there---including those returning from the hole.
+For our purposes of talking about the Law of Attraction we can stay at the entrance of the rabbit hole, scratch our curious foreheads, together with all those other curious folks already there -- including those returning from the hole.

-Even though it's quite needless to say, remember: we are also made of matter, and we are also observers.
-And then, what makes the whole story of the Law of Attraction so juicy is another piece of the theory of quantum---the entanglement of everything in the universe on that quantum level.
+Even though it's quite needless to say. remember -- we are also made of matter, and we are also observers.
+And then, what makes the whole story of the Law of Attraction so juicy, is another aspect in the theory of quantum -- the one of entanglement of everything in this universe on that realm.